pingzhihe/CCC-assignment-2/README.md

 In the Data folder, all the data files put in the code are included.

+In the Database folder, the txt files contain the index mapping of the databases in Elasticsearch.

 The specs folder contains all the yaml files to deploy functions, packages and triggers into Fission.

 ## Setup